executablebooks/sphinx-design/docs/cards.md

 # Cards

-A card is a flexible and extensible content container.
+Cards contain content and actions about a single subject.
-It can be formatted with components including headers and footers, titles and images.
+A card is a flexible and extensible content container, it can be formatted with components including headers and footers, titles and images.

 :::{card} Card Title

 Card content
 :::

-See the [Bootstrap card](https://getbootstrap.com/docs/5.0/layout/grid/) for further details.
+See the [Material Design](https://material.io/components/cards) and [Bootstrap card](https://getbootstrap.com/docs/5.0/layout/grid/) descriptions for further details.

 `````{dropdown} Syntax
 :icon: code